Shinpai/Kanium_challenge_2019/README.md

 ### Instructions

-> 1. Download unity OR unity hub(recommended) [from here](https://unity3d.com/get-unity/download)
+> 1. Download unity hub(**recommended**) [from here](https://unity3d.com/get-unity/download)

 Some older docs for unity hub [here](https://docs.google.com/document/d/10Z9lsSVKfrr4agsquOlUs5s1wlfK7Kng95hLQovGDfk/edit), should still apply except its easier now.
+You dont need these necessarily.
+Its easy.

-> 1.1 Install a unity version through hub (just get a 2018.3.x, they are pretty compatible, current is 2018.3.12f)
+> 1.1 Install a unity version through hub ( Installs -> Official )
+> (just get a 2018.3.x, they are pretty compatible, current is 2018.3.12f)
+> UPDATE: They just announced 2019.1.0f2,  we'll stick with 2018.3.x still

-> 2. Make a new project
+> 2. Make a new project ( Projects -> New ...)

-> If you want to use version control (which is recommended and a good thing to learn as well), ask Noctem for Kanium github access to get started.
+> Use version control (which is recommended and a good thing to learn as well) if you can.

 > 3. Think of the game you wish to make, then simplify it a hundred times over.